 Some jobs on campus will offer students professional development opportunities, Nickless said, allowing students to gain soft skills, like communication, alongside hard skills, like leading outreach presentations.

-International students should check their VISA status and consult with the to determine their options.
+International students should check their VISA status and consult with the Office of International Services to determine their options.

 What students say